michealmehlape/RaceDay-System/README.md

 ## Video walkthrough

-Unlisted YouTube video walking through the planning documents, ERD decisions, endpoint plan choices, and a live run of the SQL script in SSMS:
+Creating an Unlisted YouTube video walking through the planning documents, ERD decisions, endpoint plan choices, and a live run of the SQL script in SSMS:

-`> [PASTE YOUR YOUTUBE LINK HERE]`
+`> Youtuber Link `